HKO-WHL-Sums-Prince Albert-Vancouver

 Power plays (goals-chances) — Prince Albert: 0-2; Vancouver: 0-1.

-Referees — Jeff Ingram, Mark Pearce.
-Linesmen — Nick Bilko, Brett Mackey.
+Referees — Chris Crich, Fraser Lawrence.
+Linesmen — Ron Dietterle, Brett Mackey.